jhawthorn22/ecs-digital.use-case/README.md

 1. Need to handle absolute/ relative paths
 2. Would typically use flyway/ liquibase for tasks like this
 3. Task took the complete 4 hours, been learning python over Christmas so thought it would be more interesting to use that instead of bash!
-4. Haven't handle scripts containing no number, just ignored
+4. Haven't handled scripts containing no number, just ignored
 5. Example logs provided: `first_run.log` & `second_run.log`